muratk3n/thirdwave/en/tweets/2020/week1.md

 ---

-Yeah nice try dumbass..
+Yeah nice try..
 [See](https://www.downtoearth.org.in/news/science-&-technology/amp/three-body-problem-needs-real-and-not-artificial-solution-67592).
 "The problem is that AI works for only a finite length of time, and one doesn’t know in advance how much time it would take if a particular three-body problem hasn’t been studied before"

 "A neural net solves the three-body problem 100 million times faster"